-- 1.1 The Localism Act 2011 introduced offers within the Private Rented Sector as a lawful means of discharging a homeless duty.
-Prior to this unless it was with the agreement of the applicant an offer of social housing would be made to a household to whom a main homeless/housing duty was owed.
-Recognising the increased pressure on social housing and the expanded role of the private sector this legislation enabled Local Authorities to change the way they operated. - 1.2 The Private Rented Sector Offer Policy (PRSO) was implemented in 2015 but has not been reviewed since that date.
+1.1 The Localism Act 2011 introduced offers within the Private Rented Sector as a lawful means of discharging a homelessness duty.
+Prior to this unless it was only with the agreement of the applicant that an offer of a private rented tenancy would be made to a household to whom a main homeless/housing duty was owed.
+Recognising the increased pressure on social housing and the expanded role of the private sector this legislation enabled Local Authorities to change the way they operated.